 Admire public art

-I am a huge fan of public and street art, and limiting myself to sharing only two images here was a challenge.
-The tourism board keeps an up-to-date listing of some of the best street art in the city.
+I am a huge public and street art fan, and limiting myself to sharing only two images here was a challenge.
+The tourism board has a guide on where to find street art in the city.
 The two above are:

 - Speaker’s Square, the former soapbox location, is now home to statues of Arthur Hoey Davis, Emma Miller, and Sir Charles Lilley.